 Debt consolidation is the process of merging multiple debts into one, commonly with a credit card balance transfer, home equity loan or debt consolidation loan.
 Consolidating your debt could help you save money if you are able to get a lower interest rate on your debt, and could simplify the amount of payments you make per month.

 If this sounds like it could help your situation, you may want to consider consolidating your debt with a personal loan from Marcus by Goldman Sachs®.

 A debt consolidation loan is used to combine multiple debts into a single debt.
 Instead of numerous payments, you would have just one recurring monthly payment.
-Consolidating your debt with a personal loan could also have the advantage of a fixed or lower interest rate.
-Interest rates on personal loans are often lower than those of credit cards.
+Consolidating your debt with a personal loan could also have the advantage of a fixed rate.
 Your rate is fixed with a Marcus personal loan, so you’ll know exactly how much you owe each month and when your loan will be paid off.
 Debt consolidation can simplify your finances.
 And simple can be a beautiful thing.

 That said, debt consolidation doesn’t eliminate your debt.
 It simply merges your individual debts into one.
 The goal is to make your debt easier to manage and to, potentially, lower your total interest payments.